 D. The roots of bare-root trees shall be pruned at the time of planting to remove damaged or undesirable roots (those likely to become a detriment to future growth of the root system).
 Bare-root trees shall have the roots spread to approximate the natural position of the roots and shall be centered in the planting pit.
-The planting-soil backfill shall be worked firmly into and around the roots, with care taken to fill in completely with no air pockets.
+The planting-soil backfill shall amendments are thoroughly mixed into the backfill.